mengbinhao/jack-note/docs/english/NPR.md

   - ovation n
   - heady adj

-  > tgus visit to Washington was in the works for couple of weeks
+  > they visit to Washington was in the works for couple of weeks
   > It was meant to be a dramatic show of support from him
   > in one of the rare moments of bipartisanship
   > Where do things stand right now in the grand scheme of things?